Belarusians: Early Middle Ages

+According to Russian archaeologist Valentin Sedov, it was intensive contacts with the Balts that contributed to the distinctiveness of the Belarusian tribes from the other Eastern Slavs.

 The Baltic population gradually became Slavic, undergoing assimilation, a process that for eastern and central Belarus ended around the 12th century.
-Belarusian lands in the 8th-9th centuries were inhabited by 3 tribal unions: the Krivichs, Dregoviches and Radimichs.
+Most of present-day Belarusian lands in the 8th-9th centuries were inhabited by 3 tribal unions: the Krivichs, Dregoviches and Radimichs.
 Of these, the Krivichs played the most important role; Polotsk, founded by them, was the most important cultural and political center during this period.
 The principalities formed at that time on the territory of Belarus were part of Kievan Rus'.
 The process of the beginning of the East Slavic linguistic community and the separation of Belarusian dialects slowly took place.

 In the Grand Duchy of Lithuania

-As a result of Lithuanian expansion, the lands of Belarus became part of the Grand Duchy of Lithuania.
-This fact accelerated the Slavicization of the Baltic population.
-Also, the rulers and the elite of the Grand Duchy adopted elements of Ruthenian culture, primarily Old Belarusian language, which became the main language of writing.
-Belarusians began to emerge as a nationality during the 13th and 14th centuries in the Grand Duchy of Lithuania mostly on the lands of the upper basins of Neman River, Dnieper River, and the Western Dvina River.
-The Belarusian people trace their distinct culture to the Grand Duchy of Lithuania, earlier Kievan Rus' and the Principality of Polotsk.